KarolinaGroszewska/Cheerify/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy running, follow these steps

 ### Prerequisites

 Cheerify is built for iOS.
 A device which can compile code for iOS is a prerequisite to making code enhancements and fixing bugs.